qsnake/gpaw/doc/features_and_algorithms.rst

 functions times a spherical harmonic).
 To reduce this dependence, we use the technique of [Taf06]_, where the radial functions (projector functions) are smoothened as follows:

-* Divide function by a mask function that goes smoothly to zero at twice the cutoff radius.
+* Divide function by a mask function that goes smoothly to zero at approximately twice the cutoff radius.
 * Fourier transform.
 * Cut off short wavelength components.
 * Inverse Fourier transform.